Byont-Ventures/hackathon/frontend/README.md

 cp .env.example .env.local
 ```

-If you refresh the page you'll now find the latest block number.
+If you refresh the page, you'll now find the latest block number.
 Feel free to edit this Dapp according to your needs in further challenges.

 🎉🎉🎉 **Congratulations!
 You've successfully connected to the blockchain!** 🎉🎉🎉